dektlong/dekt-devx-demo/README.md

 - Clone the supplychain repo ```git clone https://github.com/dektlong/dekt-supplychain```

-- Verify your target cluster supports the resource and  permissions outlined in
+- Verify your target cluster supports up to 7 nodes creation with the resource and permissions outlined in
   - ```scripts/eks-handler.sh```
   - ```scripts/aks-handler.sh```
   - ```scripts/minikube-handler.sh```

 - Create a folder ```.config``` in and copy the contents of```config-tempales```

-- Update values ```.config/tap-values.yaml```
+- Update values ```.config/tap-values-full.yaml```

   - ```$DOMAIN``` needs to be enabled to add wild-card DNS record to
   - ```$IMAGE_REGISTRY_HOST``` and ```$SYSTEM_REPO``` needs to be accessible from the TAP cluster

 - Update your registry details in ```.config/dekt-path2prod.yaml``` custom supplychain
-  - Note: since this is a custom supply chain, the registry values defined in ```tap-values``` are NOT applied automatically
+  - Note: since this is a custom supply chain, the registry values defined in ```tap-values-full``` are NOT applied automatically

 - Review ```.config/scan-policy.yaml``` and customized if need